 You have to be careful though as if you eat too many your blood pressure can drop and especially if you are on beta-blocker medication such as Atenolol.
 Also if you have kidney disease, be careful with bananas as too much potassium can be harmful, even fatal.

 There is a good reason that the oil from an orange peel is bottled up as an essential oil.
 That sent lifts your mood and makes you feel happy instantly.
 It is a happy scent.

 And the fruit itself is deliciously juicy and so full of healthy and anxiety-relieving goodness.
 Research has shown that the presence of citrus scent in an anxiety-provoking setting such as a dental office, helped the patients report a sense of calm.

 Now I wish my dentist would use that scent in his office as going there does make me anxious.

-Oatmeal as a whole grain contains complex carbs and fiber.
-This allows the natural sugars in the oats to be absorbed slowly in the Gi and into the bloodstream maintaining a steady source of energy which keeps your mood even and calm.
+Oatmeal as a whole grain contains complex carbs and fiber and is a great food to eat to prevent and reduce anxiety incidents.
+The fiber allows the natural sugars in the oats to be absorbed slowly in the Gi and into the bloodstream maintaining a steady source of energy which keeps your mood even and calm.